sajibsaj66/sajibsaj66/README.md

 ### 🧠 About Me

-🔸 Full-Stack Developer with 7+ years of experience
-🔸 Expert in Flutter & MERN Stack
-🔸 Built 30+ mobile & web applications
-🔸 Strong focus on clean architecture, performance, and user-centric design
-🔸 Passionate about turning ideas into impactful digital products
+I’m a passionate and detail-oriented Full-Stack Developer with over 7 years of experience in building cross-platform mobile apps and modern web solutions.
+I specialize in Flutter for mobile and the MERN stack for web development.

+With a strong focus on clean code, system design, and user experience, I’ve delivered 30+ high-quality applications across industries including lifestyle, e-commerce, automotive, and social media.

 ---